J-Rakesh-Naidu/technity-tasks/task-5/Chapter 4/Readme.md

 # Answers

-1)The empty list value, which is a list value that contains no items.
+1) The empty list value, which is a list value that contains no items.
 This is similar to how '' is the empty string value.

 2) spam[2] = 'hello' (Notice that the third value in a list is at index 2 because the first index is 0.)